zkniebel/SitecoreUML/Documentation/chapter1.md

 * [x] Adds support for setting the default field section name in preferences, leaving the one in the Sitecore configuration to be a required backup value **\(1.3.4\)**

+* [x] Adds support for SitecoreDXG \(new product in the SitecoreUML family - product coming soon\) to SitecoreUML Service for Sitecore so that both products will be able to share the same service

 * [ ] Documentation

   * [x] Export as HTML Docs Video **\(1.3.3\)**